c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### PhD students on realTRIPS and the relevant projects

 [Yikang Wang](https://yikang.site/) is a PhD student at CASA UCL.
 Prior to this, he obtained a bachelor’s degree in GIS from Wuhan University with honour, followed by an MSc in Computational Science at Imperial College.
 He is working on the analysis of human mobility in London.
+His PhD thesis is titled "Exploring the Impacts of Charging Zones on Human Mobility using Mobile Phone Location Data and a Causal Inference Approach".

-[Bowen Zhang](https://bowenzhang.org/) is based at [King's College London](https://www.kcl.ac.uk/geography), funded by K-CSC.
+[Bowen Zhang](https://bowenzhang.org/) is a final year PhD based at [King's College London](https://www.kcl.ac.uk/geography), funded by K-CSC.
 He is working on a dissertation titled “Modelling Urban Clusters in Mega-city Region based on Human Mobility Pattern” using mobile phone data in the Great Bay area.
+He is also a part-time Research Associate at [the Alan Turing Institute](https://www.turing.ac.uk/).

-[Wenlan Zhang](https://www.ucl.ac.uk/bartlett/casa/wenlan-zhang) is a PhD student at CASA UCL, started in March 2022.
+[Wenlan Zhang](http://www.zhangwenlan.com/) is a PhD student at CASA UCL, started in March 2022.
 She has a background in environmental science and sustainable development.
 Her research interests lie in spatial data analysis, sustainable smart cities, and technology for development.
 Her PhD topic is data justice for development with a case study in Kenya.

-[Adham Enaya]() is a first year PhD student at CASA UCL, working on urban mobility and spatial interaction models.
+[Adham Enaya](https://www.ucl.ac.uk/bartlett/casa/adham-enaya) is a PhD student at CASA UCL, working on urban mobility and spatial interaction models.
+His thesis is titled "Improving the Performance of Deep Gravity Models in Predicting Urban Mobility in Geographic Areas with Limited Training Data through the Use of Urban Transfer Learning Techniques".

 ### Other PhD students in the team
 Samuel Murphy, PhD student on inequality in emergency services at CASA UCL, primary supervised by Dr Chen Zhong.
-The project is an ESRC funded and in collaboration with London Ambulance Services.
+The project is an [ESRC funded](https://ubel-dtp.ac.uk/) and in collaboration with [London Ambulance Services](https://www.londonambulance.nhs.uk/).

 ### Associated team member